-The verification and back-up of data including original camera files (OCF) throughout a workflow is crucial.
+The verification and back-up of data, including original camera files (OCF) and audio, throughout a workflow is crucial.
 Data loss can mean losing significant investment both in planning and shooting.
 Our requirements are designed to help minimize costly incidents during production.

 There are multiple ways to manage your data backup and verification workflow.
 Below are critical requirements.